Myths vs. Facts

 Although many people have worked for employers that sponsored defined benefit plans, few have been able to fully reap the benefits.
 To receive a substantial benefit from a defined benefit plan, an employee generally needed to stay with the same employer for an extended time and leave employment at (or close to) retirement age.
 A combination of factors—such as vesting rules, back-loaded benefit accrual rules that reward longevity with the firm, and labor mobility that reduced the occurrence of this longevity—together resulted in previous retirees receiving less income, on average, from private-sector pensions than today’s retirees.

-Almost three-quarters—73 percent—of working individual filers aged 25 to 64 with incomes of $20,000 or more, and working joint filers aged 25 to 64 with incomes of $40,000 or more, participate in retirement plans directly or through a spouse.
+More than three-quarters—78 percent—of working individual filers aged 25 to 64 with incomes of $20,000 or more, and working joint filers aged 25 to 64 with incomes of $40,000 or more, participate in retirement plans directly or through a spouse.